badulion/dynabench/README.md

 ToDo

 ## Setup
+### Automated setup
+If needed create a virtual environment.
+You can then install all dependencies by running

+    source scripts/install_requirements.sh

+from the main project directory

+### Manual installation
-Right now the dependencies need to be installed manually from the `requirements.txt` file:
+Alternatively you can manually install the dependencies from the `requirements.txt` file:

     pip install -r requirements.txt